 · Decrease in shipping needs via UPS

 Technology is definitely reshaping the labor market in ways we cannot really project.
-In fact, I saw a great YouTube video entitled What is 21st Century Educaton (2012) by the Smithsonian Student that asserted in 2012 many of the top jobs did not exist in 2002
+In fact, I saw a great YouTube video entitled What is 21st Century Educaton (2012) by the Smithsonian Student that asserted in 2012 many of the top jobs did not exist in 2002 such as:

 · Media Content Expert